intzeros/parallel-task-graph/README.md

 # parallel-tasks-graph
 Task scheduling based on thread pool.
 Getting parallel tasks for a given dependency graph (or task graph), which is a DAG, via topological sorting.
 Then put these tasks into thread pool.

-An input DAG looks like this: (in main.cpp)
+An input dependency graph looks like this: (in main.cpp)

 <img src="https://github.com/lszero/parallel-task-graph/blob/master/DAG.png" width = "300" height = "200" alt="DAG" align=center />